Cristina García-Orcoyen Tormo: Biography

-Tormo was born in Madrid, Spain on 2 January 1948.
+Tormo was born in Madrid, Spain, on 2 January 1948.
 She obtained a degree in Political and Economic Sciences from the Complutense University of Madrid and has an MBA in Business Management and Business Administration from Madrid's IESE Business School.
 Tormo also graduated from the EOI Business School in Madrid with a diploma in Foreign Trade.

 Between 1983 and 1996, she was the general secretary of the World Wide Fund for Nature in Spain (WWF/Adena).
-During this period, Tormo came to notice environmental awareness in Spain, working to conserve the natural environment especially in areas of such as biodiversity and conserving ecosystems.
+During this period, Tormo came to notice environmental awareness in Spain, working to conserve the natural environment, especially in areas such as biodiversity and conserving ecosystems.
 She was a representative of the association in the International Union for Conservation of Nature, the Committee for Latin America of the World Wide Fund for Nature, the General Assembly of the World Fund for Conservation of Nature and Spain's National Environment Council.
 She was a member of the European Consultative Forum on the Environment from 1992 to 1995 and its vice-chair between 1992 and 1994.
 Tormo was elected to the position of vice-president of the European Union Environment Advisory Council in either 1993 or 1994 and retained the role until 1996.

-In 1996, Tormo became the head of the private non-profit Environment Foundation that promotes integration of the management of its environmental aspects such as sustainable development into Spanish business strategies.
+In 1996, Tormo became the head of the private non-profit Environment Foundation that promotes integration of the management of its environmental aspects, such as sustainable development, into Spanish business strategies.
 From 1996 to 1999, she was a member of the board of both Ence and the INITEC.
 Tormo promoted the foundation of the Spanish Committee of the United Nations Environment Programme in 1996, and in 1998, became a member of the Environment and Industry Programme at the University of Cambridge as well as the Scientific Council of Sustainability of the United Kingdom.
 She received the 1999 National Environment Award in the "Lucas Mallada of Economy and Environment" category from the Ministry of Environment.